Tagged: “forgiving communities”

 Eating healthy is not only important to keep your systems working smoothly, but according to Verywell Fit, it’s also important for weight management.
 Younger people might struggle to lose weight and stay thin, but older adults have different concerns.

 The Academy of Nutrition and Dietetics explains that being underweight is unhealthy for seniors, and many seniors fall into this category.
-Conversely, obesity is not a good place to be either.
 To keep your health under control, stick to a diet that hits all of your caloric and nutritional needs.
 A healthy, well-fed body is at a lower risk for heart disease, cancer, diabetes, stroke, and kidney disease.

 Most adults under-sleep, but it’s also possible to over-sleep.
 Family Doctor notes it’s important to get the right amount of sleep, specifically between seven and eight hours per night.
 If you find yourself having trouble falling asleep, staying asleep, or staying awake, then it’s time to adjust your sleep patterns to get on a regular schedule.
 Ample sleep will bring you energy, mental clarity, better moods, and relaxation from the chaos of daily life.